 Go for a nice stroll.
-Laguna Beach offers some of the most stunning views and easy access to boardwalks and paths.
+Laguna Beach offers the most stunning views and easy access to boardwalks and paths.
 You’ll see the coastline, ocean, dramatic cliffsides, rolling hills, wineries, and beautiful downtown Laguna Beach.

 What are some things to do in Laguna Beach when it’s raining?